RV Air Conditioner Basics: Your Top Questions Answered

 Photo by Camping World

-Most RV manufacturers list heights measured from the ground to the highest point, typically your AC unit.
+Most RV manufacturers list heights measured from the ground to the highest point, typically your air conditioner.
 A potential exception would be if the base model doesn’t include an air conditioner, but one is available as an upgrade.
 In that case, the listed height may not include the air conditioner.

 Can You Run an RV Air Conditioner While Driving?